 BAR ASSOCIATION MEMBERSHIP ACTIVATION OF THE REGISTERED ASSOCIATE:

-Once the application process has been submitted to the Registrar of the Supreme Court, kindly submit payment of annual dues to activate membership of the Registered Associate with the Bermuda Bar Association Office (Membership fee: $850) + (Fit & Proper Person (FPP) fee $100) + (AML/ATF fee $1, 200) = Amount due: $2, 150 (after 30 June of each year, the fee is halved to $1, 125 (excludes discount on FPP Fee).
+Once the application process has been submitted to the Registrar of the Supreme Court, kindly submit payment of annual dues to activate membership of the Registered Associate with the Bermuda Bar Association Office (Membership fee $850) + (Fit & Proper Person (FPP) fee $100) + (AML/ATF fee $1, 200) = Amount due: $2, 150 (after 30 June of each year, the fee is halved to $1, 125 (excludes discount on FPP Fee).

 A Certificate will be issued by the Registrar of the Supreme Court.
-Please note the Registered Associate’s # when signing the Supreme Court book as this is needed by the Bar Office when activating membership with the Bermuda Bar Association.
-The name of the Registered Associate will be added to the Bar Association website listing at the following link after the membership activation process is complete.
+Please note the Registered Associate # when signing the Supreme Court book as this is needed by the Bar Office when activating membership with the Bermuda Bar Association.
+The name of the Registered Associate will then be added to the Bermuda Bar Association website listing at the following link after the membership activation process is complete.
 PRACTISING MEMBERS

 YOUR ATTENTION IS DRAWN TO THE SECTION 15 OF THE BERMUDA BAR ACT 1974 RELATING TO THE “PERMITTED FUNCTIONS OF REGISTERED ASSOCIATES”: